Sabariakash22009103/INVERSE-OF-A-MATRIX/README.md

 ## Output:
 ![Output](/output.png)
 ## Result:
-Thus the inverse of given matrix is successfully solved using python program
+Thus the inverse of given matrix is successfully solved using python program!